zephinzer/dev/docs/development.md

 ## General build notes

 1. Run `setup_build` to install the required:
-   1. `2goarray` for converting a PNG icon into Go code
-   2. `rsrc` for compiling Windows application manifests
+   1. `rsrc` for compiling Windows application manifests
 2. Run `setup_build_linux` if you're building from a linux environment.
 This installs (package names may vary across distros, these are for Ubuntu 18.04):
    1. `libgtk-3-dev`
    2. `libappindicator3-dev`